 - Dana Potočková, President of the Association of Corporate Ombudsmen of the Czech Republic

-10:45 - 12:30 Empathy, Attention and Respect Approach - lecture and group work
+10:45 – 12:30 The Empathy, Attention, and Respect Approach in Ombuds Coaching

-12:30 -14:00 Lunch break, networking area
+12:30 - 14:00 Lunch break, networking area

 - Victim centered approach: Kristýna Pešáková

-- Restorative justice: Petra Masopust Chess
+- Restorative approaches to conflict resolution: Petra Masopust Chess

-16:00 - 16:30 Joint closing of the colloquium
+16:00 - 16:30 Joint closing of the programme

 Friday 17 January

 Friday's program is designed for SOP membership and those interested in joining the School Ombuds Platform.
+It will not be possible to watch this part of the colloquium online.